Kyuunex/Momiji/installation.md

 # Installation
-After making sure you have `git` and Python 3.6+ installed, type the following in the command line to install or update the bot
+After making sure you have `git` and Python 3.6+ installed, type the following in the command line to install the bot
 `python3 -m pip install git+https://github.com/Kyuunex/Momiji.git`
+To update the bot from an older version, simply append `--upgrade` to the command above.

 To run the bot, type `python3 -m momiji` in the command line